F17D4U5/De_gema/README.md

             if (event.target === modal) {
                 modal.classList.remove('modal-show');
             }
-            // Close the popup menu if a click happens outside of it and its trigger button if (isPopupMenuOpen && !popupMenu.contains(event.target) && !buildMenuButton.contains(event.target)) {
+            if (isPopupMenuOpen && !popupMenu.contains(event.target) && !buildMenuButton.contains(event.target)) {
                 togglePopupMenu();
             }
         });

-        // Event listeners for the buttons inside the popup for (const type in buildingButtons) {
+        for (const type in buildingButtons) {
             buildingButtons[type].addEventListener('click', () => setMode('build', type));
         }